ManageIQ/manageiq-documentation/managing_providers/_topics/adding_a_vmware_vcenter_provider.md

 6. Select the appropriate **Zone** for the provider.
 By default, the zone is set to **default**.

 7. Optional: Enter the **Host Default VNC Start Port** and **Host Default VNC End Port**.
 These properties are used for remote console access with VNC.
-If VNC is available from the hosts, list the available port range using the start and end port. **Note**: This is only available for VMware ESXi hosts.
+If VNC is available from the hosts, list the available port range using the start and end port.

 8. In the **Credentials** area, under **Default**, provide the login credentials required for the VMware vCenter administrative user: